-Consider a bed & breakfast, which range from fully-serviced guest houses to small inns.
-In rural areas, you may find rooms to let in private homes.
+Consider a bed and breakfast, which range from fully-serviced guest houses to small inns.
+In rural areas, you may find rooms to rent in private homes.
 Or try a caravan; this is what Europeans call camper vans, and some caravan parks rent them like cottages.
 Bigger trailers in caravan parks are known as "statics."
 Country house hotels, which range from large comfortable houses to very grand country estates converted to luxury accommodations, are another option.
 Also, more and more pubs are offering boutique-style hotel rooms as an alternative style of accommodation.

-Visitors fly usually fly into the U.K. from North America through London’s main airports—Heathrow and Gatwick, or by charter flights to London Stansted and London City.
+Visitors usually fly into the U.K. from North America through London’s main airports—Heathrow and Gatwick, or by charter flights to London Stansted and London City.
 There are public transportation options from Heathrow and Gatwick to central London.

 But the U.K. has quite a few more airports receiving international passengers with either direct or connecting flights from North American airports.
 Depending upon your ultimate destination, you could save money on ground transportation by flying into Manchester, Glasgow, Edinburgh, Birmingham, East Midlands or Bristol Airport.
 Find out more about alternative U.K. destination airports.

 Travelers from continental Europe can cross the English Channel by ferry, drive through the Channel Tunnel, or travel by Eurostar passenger train.
 There are also good connections—by air or boat, from Dublin or Belfast.